AT A GLANCE

 Econolite is a customer-focused provider of innovative solutions for the transportation management systems market, dedicated to the enhancement of mobility and safety on our roadways.
-By nurturing strategic affiliations and partnerships, Econolite is expanding its commitment to the development and advancement of future-forward initiatives like connected vehicle technologies and other industry innovations.
+By nurturing strategic affiliations and partnerships, Econolite is expanding its commitment to the development and advancement of future-forward initiatives like connected vehicle (CV) technologies and other industry innovations.

 An example of Econolite’s focus on advancing real world connected vehicle applications is its participation in a Multi-Modal Intelligent Traffic Signal System (MMITSS) solution.

 The Multi-Modal Intelligent Traffic Signal System (MMITSS) is an intelligent traffic signal system that operates in a connected vehicle environment (vehicle to vehicle – V2V; and vehicle to infrastructure – V2I).
 Econolite, in cooperation with the University of Arizona, Savari Networks, Inc., and other public agency stakeholders has helped develop a deployable MMITSS.
 MMITSS is supported by the CTS Pooled Fund project, as well as Maricopa County Department of Transportation, Arizona Department of Transportation, and California Partners for Advanced Transportation Technology (PATH).